TheCarmelGuy/SFND_Unscented_Kalman_Filter/README.md

 The red spheres above cars represent the (x,y) lidar detection and the purple lines show the radar measurements with the velocity magnitude along the detected angle.
 The Z axis is not taken into account for tracking, so you are only tracking along the X/Y axis.

+## Description

+This module does the following:

+* Uses UKF to generate estimate for position and velocity:

+  *  Uses CVTR Model to model linear dynamics of vehicle
+  *  Uses linear (Lidar: x pose, y pose) and non-linear (Radar: yaw, radius, yaw rate) Sensor models to perform update step
+  *  Implicitly deals with sensor fusion of Radar and Lidar

 ---

 ## Other Important Dependencies